How to get Error Line Number in c# Exception [Complete Guide]

 Dealing with Third-Party Libraries and Their Exception Handling

 When working with third-party libraries, error line numbers reported in exceptions may not always align with your own source code.
-This discrepancy arises because the exception may originate from within the library, and its error line numbers reflect the library’s internal implementation.
+This discrepancy can arise because the exception may originate from within the library, and its error line numbers reflect the library’s internal implementation.

-In such cases, it is important to focus on understanding the library’s documentation and error reporting mechanisms.
+In these cases, you want to to focus on understanding the library’s documentation and error reporting mechanisms.
 Often, third-party libraries provide their own error messages or additional properties that offer insights into the cause of exceptions.
 By leveraging these resources, you can gather the necessary context to address the issue effectively, even if the error line numbers do not directly correspond to your codebase.

 Addressing Limitations in Retrieving Accurate Error Line Numbers

-There can be scenarios where retrieving accurate error line numbers from exceptions is challenging or not possible due to various factors, such as compiler optimizations, release builds, or exceptions thrown from dynamically generated code.
-In these cases, it becomes necessary to rely on alternative debugging techniques and tools.
+There can be scenarios where retrieving accurate error line numbers from exceptions is challenging or not possible due to various factors.
+This can include things like compiler optimizations, release builds, or exceptions thrown from dynamically generated code.
+In these cases, it is necessary to rely on alternative debugging techniques and tools.

 Profiling tools and symbolic debugging techniques can be valuable in such situations.
-Profilers can provide detailed runtime information, including execution traces, method timings, and memory usage.
-By combining profiling data with the available exception information, developers can narrow down the problem area and gain insights into the code’s behavior, even without explicit line numbers.
+Profilers can provide detailed runtime information including execution traces, method timings, and memory usage.
+Combining profiling data with the available exception information enables developers can narrow down the problem area and gain insights into the code’s behavior, even without explicit line numbers.

-Additionally, leveraging static code analysis tools and practices can help identify potential issues in advance, enabling proactive detection and resolution of problems before they manifest as exceptions during runtime.
+Moreover, static code analysis tools and practices can help identify potential issues in advance which enables proactive detection and resolution of problems before they arise as exceptions during runtime.

 Advanced Techniques for Error Line Number Analysis